Beat the Heat – Keeping Cool on the Trail

 A word of caution here – don’t try to carry too fluid much on your back.
 The bag will be large and hence keep your back hot, the fluid will get unpleasantly warm and the weight will become an issue.
 Around two litres is probably a good rule of thumb as two kilos hanging off your shoulders is probably enough, especially is you are moving around a lot.

 You might think that having very little on will be the best option, but if you look as people from hot countries, this is rarely the case.
 The development of technical base layers that wick moisture away fro the skin and allow it to evaporate have taken this idea far beyond the desert and into the forefront of sports technology.

-From Alpinestars to Under Armour, there are plenty of companies offering a range of close fitting base layers that will, despite your reservation, keep you cooler than riding with bare skin.
+From Alpinestars to Force Field, there are plenty of companies offering a range of close fitting base layers that will, despite your reservation, keep you cooler than riding with bare skin.
 And don’t just take our word for it – the Dakar boys know what they are talking about

 ITS GREAT TO VENTILATE

 Getting a good flow of air to your limbs and core is important, and that’s not going to happen if you have thick and dense materials covering you.
 From enduro jackets to race shirts, then levels of in-built ventilation to encourage air flow is good.